eric-hendrickson/static-page-cdk/README.md

-# Welcome to the Static NextJS CDK Stack Builder
+# Welcome to the Static Page CDK Stack Builder

 Want to skip Vercel and thus cut out the middleman by deploying directly on AWS?
 This is an attempt to create a CDK template that can be used to deploy a static Next.js app.
 Assuming you have a valid `buildspec.yaml` (with that spelling) in your project, you should be able to use this to deploy a your static Next.js app!

 ## What do I need in order to use this?

-* A Next.js project Github repository (other repositories are not supported at the moment) with static hosting (dynamic hosting requires a server).
+* A Next.js project Github repository (other repositories are not supported at the moment) for a static page (note: this has only been tested with a NextJS app that utilizes static hosting).
+Full stack apps will NOT work with this implementation.
 * As mentioned before, a valid `buildspec.yaml` with the `yaml` suffix within that repository
 * An AWS account